“Laid-back country-house hotel nestled in the Mendip Hills near Bath, with 29 quirky rooms, a deer park and fabulous organic food”

 - Well being

-Children of all ages are welcome, and they’ll love romping around the grounds and meeting the resident pigs, deer and chickens.
+Children of all ages are warmly welcome, and they’ll love romping around the grounds and meeting the resident pigs, deer and chickens.
 There’s plenty to amuse kids nearby too, including child-friendly museums in Bath and Bristol.
 All the staff were truly wonderful when we last visited with two small children in tow, doing everything they could to make sure our stay was enjoyable and we felt relaxed.
 Lots of smiles and special treats - even offering to watch our baby monitor for us whilst we had dinner.

 Family friendly accommodation:

 Most Comfy Luxe and Big Comfy Luxe Rooms can accommodate an extra bed or baby cot, and some Comfy Rooms interconnect.